 Childhood is the foundation upon which life is built.
-At South Bay Community Services, we offer a suite of programs to ensure every child has access to healthcare, a safe place, a good meal, and an education.
+At SBCS, we offer coordinated services to ensure every child has access to healthcare, a safe place, a good meal, and an education.

 The only one of its kind in San Diego County, preschool provides specialized services and quality early education for children ages three to five years old.
 The preschool is free, full-day and bilingual with a student ration of 1 to 9 and three full-time therapist on staff.

 Free for all children ages 0 to five (or right before they enter kindergarten), healthy development services help families confirm important milestones as their children grow, develop and prepare to start school.
 Services include parenting classes, behavioral services, and developmental services.
 Funded by First 5 San Diego.

 For expectant parents and parents of newborns who are in the military, immigrant/refugees, teens or low-income families, First 5 First Steps strengthens child and family relationships by providing support, education, and guidance through home visits.
 First 5 First Steps is funded by First 5 San Diego.

 Our children’s mental health programs offer a comprehensive array of outpatient therapeutic services for both children and adolescents.
 In addition, we also provide mental health prevention and early intervention services for children in Chula Vista Elementary School District, National School District, San Ysidro School District and South Bay Union School District.